patrickbarks/compadre-corrections/compadre_corrections.md

 ### `Authors`x`YearPublication`x`Journal` with &gt;1 unique `DOI.ISBN`

-A given combination of author, year, and journal should generally correspond to a single DOI or ISBN (though of course a given set of authors could publish more than one paper in a given journal and year).
-Below are instances where this is not the case.
-Some may reflect publications legitimately having multiple DOIs for different versions (e.g. 'early-online version' vs. published version vs. corrected version), though others seem to reflect data entry errors.
+A given combination of author, year, and journal should generally correspond to a single DOI or ISBN (though legitimate exceptions are possible).
+The code chunk below finds instances where this is not the case.

 ``` r
 # COMADRE